BranchMetrics/android-branch-deep-linking-attribution/README.md

 * Type *branch*, and hit the enter key to search Maven Central for the Branch SDK Library.
 * Select the latest *io.branch.sdk.android:library* item listed and accept the changes.

-See the [Android Quick Start Guide for more detail](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/android-quick-start.md) and a screencasted walkthrough.
+**Note:** See the [Android Quick Start Guide for more details](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/android-quick-start.md) and a screencasted walkthrough.

+### Download Files

+You can also install by downloading the raw files below.

-Or download the JAR file from here: https://s3-us-west-1.amazonaws.com/branchhost/Branch-Android-SDK.zip
+* download the JAR file from here: https://s3-us-west-1.amazonaws.com/branchhost/Branch-Android-SDK.zip

-The testbed project:
+* The testbed project:
 https://s3-us-west-1.amazonaws.com/branchhost/Branch-Android-TestBed.zip

-Or just clone this project!
+Or can just clone this project!

 ### Register Your App

-You can sign up for your own app id at [https://dashboard.branch.io](https://dashboard.branch.io)
+You can sign up for your own app id at [https://dashboard.branch.io](https://dashboard.branch.io).

-## Configuration (for tracking)
+## Configuration (for Tracking)

-Ideally, you want to use our links any time you have an external link pointing to your app (share, invite, referral, etc) because:
+You can use our links any time you have an external link pointing to your app (share, invite, referral, etc.).
+For more information about configuration, see the [Configuration (for tracking)](https://dev.branch.io/references/android_sdk/#configuration-for-tracking) section in our new [documentation portal](https://dev.branch.io/references/android_sdk/#configuration-for-tracking).

-1. Our dashboard can tell you where your installs are coming from
-1. Our links are the highest possible converting channel to new downloads and users
-1. You can pass that shared data across install to give new users a custom welcome or show them the content they expect to see

-Our linking infrastructure will support anything you want to build.
-If it doesn't, we'll fix it so that it does: just reach out to alex@branch.io with requests.

-### Register an activity for direct deep linking (optional but recommended)
+### Register an Activity for Direct Deep Linking (Optional but Recommended)

 In your project's manifest file, you can register your app to respond to direct deep links (yourapp:// in a mobile browser) by adding the second intent filter block.
 Also, make sure to change **yourapp** to a unique string that represents your app name.

-Secondly, make sure that this activity is launched as a singleTask.
+Next, make sure that this activity is launched as a singleTask.
 This is important to handle proper deep linking from other apps like Facebook.

 Typically, you would register some sort of splash activitiy that handles routing for your app.